Generic

 Check where the application can send request only to identified and trusted applications

-Use Input validation in all application layers
+Use in all application layers

 Check where the application can send request to ANY external IP address or domain name